 Before you treat the problem, though, determine the type of finish you're fixing.
-First, dab an inconspicuous location with denatured alcohol, shown in below.
+First, dab an inconspicuous location with denatured alcohol, shown above.
 Shellac finish will come off.
 If it doesn't, try the same thing using lacquer thinner, which will dissolve a lacquer finish.
 Neither will affect a catalyzed lacquer factory finish or a varnish.

 On newer furniture, you may also have to contend with tinted topcoat finishes.
 Check damaged areas of the finish: If a scratch changes color without revealing bare wood, plan to refinish from bare wood.